Rockport and Gloucester 2 Day Itinerary

 Gloucester Harbor Walk

-Day 1: Walk Gloucester
+Day 1 Travel itinerary: Walk Gloucester MA

 Stage Fort Park, Down Town, Waterfront, Jodrey State Fish Pier